WHCY: Return to Top 40

-On August 25, 2000, Nassau switched to a straight Contemporary Hit Radio format.
+On August 25, 2000, WHCY switched to a straight Contemporary Hit Radio format.
 The Hot Country airstaff was spread to other Nassau radio stations while the new airstaff moved to WHCY from several other Nassau stations.
-The station tagline was "Max 106.3, Today's Hit Music"; the first song on "Max" was "It's Gonna Be Me" by NSYNC.
+The station tagline was "Max 106.3, Today's Hit Music"; the first song on "Max" was "It's Gonna Be Me" by 'N Sync.
 The It featured Chaz and Kara in the Morning.
 Jo-Ann George returned in the fall of 2001, replacing Kara.
 The station was automated on overnights only initially.
 Other staffers included Matt Sneed, Mark Myles, Trish Davis, Jason Barsky (initially program director), Kyle D., and Kenny Hoyt of Channel X and others.

 Programming was a blend of Rock, Adult Contemporary Crossovers, Dance music, R&B, and a limited amount of Rap.
 Ratings became slightly more consistent.
-Nassau then sold the station along with 3 other stations and 2 local marketing agreement deals to Clear Channel (now iHeartMedia) in exchange for cash plus WODE-FM and WEEX in the Lehigh Valley in the winter of 2001.
+Nassau then sold the station along with 3 other stations and 2 local marketing agreement deals to Clear Channel Communications (now iHeartMedia) in exchange for cash plus WODE-FM and WEEX in the Lehigh Valley in the winter of 2001.
 Matt Sneed would stay with Nassau and go to WPST.
 Jason Barsky stayed with Clear Channel as PD and eventually Mornings in Harrisburg, PA and is currently at KDND in Sacramento, CA doing Mornings with the same team.